 The criminal justice system, part of America’s judicial branch, has exclusive power of reviewing laws.
 Like Anthony Bourdain taste testing a master chef, reviewing law is the final step of an interconnected and equally important methodical process of law making.

-Acting as master chef, American legislators, the legislative branch, have the power to make laws.
+Serving as master chef, American legislators, the legislative branch, have the power to make laws.
 Legislators delete undesirable language and outcomes from proposed bills like a chef cutting fat off meat.
 After legislators reach an agreement and pass laws, the Executive Branch has exclusive power to enforce laws.
 (See U.S. Const. art.
 I, art.
 II, art.
 III.)

 Constitutionally speaking, the executive branch is American government’s middle child.
 Due to ever changing social relations amongst Americans, the executive branch is placed in a catch-22.
 The executive branch’s interactions with Americans, “We The people” (See U.S. Const.
 Preamble) in enforcing our laws creates big drama for media channels, headlines for newspapers, and salient situations that end up being litigated in court, reviewed by the judicial branch’s criminal justice system.